PrarieComamile/Note-App/README.md

 # Note-App

-Note App, kullanıcıların notlarını kolaylıkla kaydedebilecekleri ve organize edebilecekleri bir web uygulamasıdır.
+Note App is a web application where users can easily save and organize their notes.

-# **Kurulum**
+# **Installation**

-**1. Gereksinimlerin Kurulumu**
--
-- Python 3.10 veya daha yeni bir sürümün yüklü olduğundan emin olun.
-- Projeyi çalıştırmak için aşağıdaki komutu kullanarak Flask ve diğer bağımlılıkları yükleyin:
+**1. Installation of Requirements**

+- Ensure that Python 3.10 or a newer version is installed.

+- To run the project, install Flask and other dependencies using the following command:

       pip install -r requirements.txt

-**2. Veritabanı Yapılandırması**
+**2. Configuration of the Database**
 -----

-**Database Oluşturma:**
+- **Creating the Database:**

+Create a database named 'noteapp':

     CREATE DATABASE noteapp;

-**Tablo Oluşturma:**
+- **Creating Tables:**

+ Use the 'noteapp' database and create a table named 'users':

     USE noteapp;
     CREATE TABLE users (